asshah4/sympathetc-innervation/3_draft.md

-psychological stress, suggesting that even transient nervous factors lead to electrical instability.(Lown, Verrier, & Rabinowitz, 1977) These extrasystole beats can be reduced by the introduction of beta-adrenergic blockade.(Matta, Lawler, Lown, & Boston, n.d.)
-Empiric and anecdotal evidence provided the initial insight into how sudden death was triggered by psychological stress.
+psychological stress, suggesting that even transient nervous factors lead to electrical instability.(Lown, Verrier, & Rabinowitz, 1977) These extrasystole beats can be reduced by the introduction of beta-adrenergic blockade.(Matta, Lawler, & Lown, 1976) Empiric and anecdotal evidence provided the initial insight into how sudden death was triggered by psychological stress.
 Engel described several categories of traumatic life settings that precipitated sudden death, from the loss of a loved one, acute grief, personal danger, and even triumph.
 This pattern was found to play out in a larger scale, with case series by Greene and Rahe that demonstrated hundreds of episodes of sudden death preceded acute and chronic emotional events.(Greene, Goldstein, & Moss, 1972; Rahe, Bennett, Romo, Siltanen, & Arthur, 1973)

 \[figure: PVC frequency increased with stress\]